AdobeDocs/campaign-classic.en/help/delivery/using/defining-the-email-content.md

 #### Delivering AMP emails by registering with an email provider {#delivering-amp-emails-by-registering}

  You can experiment delivering dynamic emails by registering with the email providers that take part to the AMP beta program in order to have your sender domain whitelisted.

 >[!NOTE]
 >
 >Currently only Gmail supports the AMP format.

-To send AMP emails to any Gmail address, you must register with Google and await their answer.
+Once tested with a few addresses, you can send AMP emails to any Gmail address.
+To do this, you must register with Google and await their answer.
 Follow the steps presented in the [Gmail developer AMP for Email documentation](https://developers.google.com/gmail/ampemail/register).
 Make sure you follow the [Registration guidelines](https://developers.google.com/gmail/ampemail/register#registration_guidelines).

 ### Sending an AMP email {#sending-amp-email}